-On 13 September 2017, Asia Globe Investments Limited ("Asia Globe"), a wholly-owned subsidiary of the Company, entered into a sale and purchase agreement with an independent third party (the "SG Acquisition Vendor"), pursuant to which Asia Globe agreed to purchase and the SG Acquisition Vendor agreed to sell the entire issued share capital of South Data Communication Pte.
-Limited ("South Data") (the "Singapore Acquisition") at a total consideration of HK\$6,000,000, which is to be satisfied by the payment of cash consideration at the completion date of the Singapore Acquisition.
-South Data is a company incorporated in Singapore with limited liability and is principally engaged in the provision of telecommunications services and distribution business in Singapore.
+On 13 September 2017, Asia Globe Investments Limited ("Asia Globe"), a wholly-owned subsidiary of the Company, entered into a sale and purchase agreement with an independent third party (the "SG Acquisition Vendor"), pursuant to which Asia Globe has conditionally agreed to purchase and the SG Acquisition Vendor has conditionally agreed to sell the entire issued share capital of South Data Communication Pte.
+Limited ("South Data") (the "Singapore Acquisition") at a total consideration of HK\$6,000,000, subject to adjustment, which is to be satisfied by the payment of cash consideration at the completion date of the Singapore Acquisition.
+South Data is a company incorporated in Singapore with limited liability and is principally engaged in the provision of mobile telecommunications services and distribution business in Singapore.

-The total consideration for acquiring the entire equity interests in South Data, amounting to HK\$6,000,000, comprised cash and contingent consideration receivables from the SG Acquisition Vendor in 2019 (if applicable) depending upon the fulfilment of certain pre-determined conditions.
-No contingent consideration receivables was recognised as a financial asset as at 31 December 2017 and 2018.
+The total consideration for acquiring entire equity interests in South Data, amounting to HK\$6,000,000, comprised of cash and contingent consideration receivable from the SG Acquisition Vendor in the coming 2 years (if applicable) depending upon the fulfilment of certain pre-determined conditions.

-The following table summarises the fair value of the identifiable assets acquired from the acquisition of South Data, and the calculation of goodwill:
+The following tables summarise the fair value of the identifiable assets acquired and liabilities assumed from the acquisition of South Data on 13 September 2017 and the calculation of goodwill: